 VII.
 INFORMAL DISCUSSION AND PUBLIC COMMENT:

-BOARD/COMMISSION VACANCY: Citizens-Police Advisory Committee (south representative).
-Deadline is Wednesday, March 5, 2014, at 5:00 p.m.
+BOARD/COMMISSION VACANCIES: Affordable Housing Committee, African American Heritage Commission, and Tourism Development Authority.
+Deadline is Wednesday, August 6, 2014, at 5:00 p.m.
 Call 259-5601 for an application form.